8BitMiker/ol-starcon2-mod-downloader/README.md

 # Star Control 2 .mod Downloader

-grabs all the tasty mods from http://wiki.uqm.stack.nl/Star_Control_Music.
+Grabs all the tasty mods from http://wiki.uqm.stack.nl/Star_Control_Music.

 Heres the full list of what this should grab: